 “The weapon selection in Half-Life: Alyx is smaller than in previous games.”

-The gravity gloves themselves take some getting uses to, in particular aiming at the object you wish to grab can be difficult due to lack of a targeting reticle (you must rely on the selected object being highlighted), however, I found by the end of the game that I had become more fluent in the relevant motions and enjoyed flinging ammunition and grenades towards me (in the latter case before I tossed them back of course).
+The gravity gloves themselves take some getting used to; in particular, aiming at the object you wish to grab can be difficult due to lack of a targeting reticle (you must rely on the selected object being highlighted), however, I found by the end of the game that I had become more fluent in the relevant motions and enjoyed flinging ammunition and grenades towards me (in the latter case before I tossed them back of course).

 “Combat itself extremely satisfying and is rightfully one of the main attractions of the game.”